ibexa/documentation-developer/docs/snippets/update/finish_the_update.md

 When you resolve all conflicts and update `composer.lock`, commit the merge.

 You may or may not keep `composer.lock`, depending on your version management workflow.
-If you do not want to keep it, run `git reset HEAD composer.lock` to remove it from the changes.
+If you don't want to keep it, run `git reset HEAD composer.lock` to remove it from the changes.
 Run `git commit`, and adapt the message if necessary.

 Go back to `master`, and merge the `update-[[= target_version =]]` branch: